 Texas Sheet Cake Tips

-This is a normal size version of the cake with a delicious pour-on sour cream icing.
+So this is a normal size version of the cake with a delicious pour-on sour cream icing.
 It is supposed to be a thin cake.
 I’ll add more tips later, but these are the most important ones I can think of.

 - Make the cake with natural cocoa powder (preferably Hershey’s) rather than Dutch process.